rehierl/node-tree-outliner/1-2-0-node-trees/1-2-path-based-defs.md

 a given node `n` may be referred to as "the distant descendants of a node".

 <!-- ======================================================================= -->
-## the structure of rooted paths
+## a recursive definition of rooted paths

 In a rooted path, any edge is downward oriented (i.e. from an ancestor towards its descendants).
-Because of that, the ancestors `A(n)` of a node `n` are all presequent to that node in its rooted path:
+Because of that, the ancestors `A(n)` of a node `n` are all presequent to that node in the node's rooted path:

 * `(A(n) union {n}) == E(rp(n))`
 * `rp(n) := (prefix × n)` where `(E(prefix) == A(n))`